Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Fermion Propagators and Their Thermal Masses

-The results of thermal masses can be reduced to the SM (in the mass basis), and the only differences are related to the lepton parts.
-We have used Eq.~\eqref{2.19}, in which the thermal masses of the leptons are outlined as follows
+The results of thermal masses can be reduced to the SM.
+Using Eq.~\eqref{2.19} or Eq.~\eqref{3.11}, the results are,

-Here, the index \lq{\textit{L}}\rq\ refers to both the left-handed neutrinos and charged leptons.
+Here, the index \lq{$\textit{L}^\prime$}\rq\ refers to both the left-handed neutrinos and charged leptons.
 In this case, the thermal mass of the right-handed leptons arising from Yukawa interactions is twice that of the left-handed leptons due to their Higgs channel interactions.
-Because the corresponding Lagrangian to leptons is fully diagonal, flavor mixing does not occur in the self-energies.
-It is worth noting that lepton thermal masses in the SM have been studied in Ref. \cite{Davidson_1994}, where the authors also computed quark thermal masses.
-However, they neglected CKM effects, assuming they were negligible.
-As this assumption is incomplete, we demonstrate the crucial effect of the CP-violating matrices in Sec.\ \eqref{sec.4}.
+Since the Lagrangian of the SM in the lepton sector is fully diagonal, flavor mixing does not occur in the self-energies.
+It is worth noting that lepton thermal masses in the SM have been studied in Ref. \cite{Davidson_1994}, where the authors also computed quark thermal masses, assuming the CKM effects are negligible.
+We shall demonstrate the crucial effects of the CP-violating matrices in the flavor-changing processes in Sec.\ \eqref{sec.4}.

-The HTL approximation is invalid for calculating self-energies (or thermal masses) in the broken phase, as tree-level (physical) masses are extremely large at temperatures below $\sim$ 100 Gev: The three-level masses of weak gauge bosons, Higgs boson, and top quark, respectively, are $\sim$ 80, 125, 170 Gev.
-Hence, according to Eq.~\eqref{A.9}, it is impossible to neglect the three-level masses in comparison to the internal momenta, making the consideration of the HTL approximation incorrect.
+To end this section, we should mention that the HTL approximation is invalid for calculating self-energies (or thermal masses) in the broken phase, since some of the masses are of the order of $100$ GeV: The tree-level masses of the weak gauge bosons, Higgs boson, and top quark, are, in order, $\sim$ 80-90, 125, 170 GeV.
+Hence, according to Eq.~\eqref{A.9}, neglecting the tree-level masses in comparison to the internal momenta is unjustified, and makes the HTL approximation invalid.